Yullundry, New South Wales

 Yullundry is a rural locality between the towns of Yeoval and Cumnock in the Central West region of New South Wales, Australia.

 History

 The locality once had a shop—owned by J Ryan—a school and a railway station on the now closed Molong–Dubbo railway line.
 None of these establishments now exist; any remnants were destroyed in a fire during the late 1970s.
 The Yullundry church still exists and is still attended.

-Yullundry Post Office opened on 1 March 1873 and was closed before the end of 1887.
+Yullundry Post Office opened on 1 March 1873 and was closed before the end of 1887.The Yullundry School closed in 1957 and the school building was moved to Yeoval Central School.